SoftBank, Deutsche Telekom hit wall in Sprint, T-Mobile talks: sources

 Industry watchers had long expected Sprint and T-Mobile to attempt another deal, especially after a quiet period associated with a U.S. government auction of wireless airwaves concluded in April, freeing up companies in the telecom industry to discuss mergers and acquisitions.

 But no deal was announced immediately following the conclusion of the restriction on merger talks, and both Sprint and T-Mobile said they were open to exploring other options.
-A source told Reuters in July that SoftBank was considering an acquisition offer for Charter Communications Inc (CHTR.O) in a deal where it would combine the cable company with Sprint.
+A source told Reuters in July that SoftBank was considering an acquisition offer for Charter Communications Inc in a deal where it would combine the cable company with Sprint.

 Sprint is in the middle of a turnaround plan and has sought to strengthen its balance sheet by cutting costs.
 But industry analysts have expressed concern that the company, weighed down with total debt of $38 billion, has few financial options.
 Even though its customer base has expanded under CEO Marcelo Claure, growth has been driven by heavy discounting.